 Travel

-30 Best places to visit in South India
+25 Best places to visit in South India in March

 1. Hampi, Karnataka

-Hampi, a UNESCO World Heritage Site in the state of Karnataka, is an impressive historical tourist places.
-Once serving as the capital of the Vijayanagara Empire, it now stands as a vast open-air museum showcasing ancient ruins, temples, and structures.
+Hampi, a UNESCO World Heritage Site located in the state of Karnataka, is a remarkable historical tourist destination.
+Having once been the capital of the Vijayanagara Empire, it is now a sprawling open-air museum of ruins, temples, and structures.
+Its many highlights include the iconic Virupaksha Temple, the stone chariot at Vittala Temple and towering monolithic statues of deities.
+The surreal boulder-strewn landscape and the Tungabhadra River complement the mystique.

 2. Coorg, Karnataka